 There are just two main players making optical keyboard switches now.
 Both use light to actuate key presses, but they do so in different ways.

-LK switches shoot a horizontal infrared light beam across the switch shaft.
+LK switches are manufactured by A4tech and shoot a horizontal infrared light beam across the switch shaft.
 When the key is at rest, the switch stem blocks the light beam.
 But when you press down on a key, the stem goes down as well, so the light can pass through the shaft and register a key press.

-Flaretech switches are slightly more complex.
+Flaretech switches are slightly more complex and are produced by another Taiwanese manufacturer called Adomax.
 The IR LED and sensor are installed on the PCB itself, and the switch is useless on its own.
 This means the design is inherently modular, but you’ll need a keyboard with the right hardware.
 The sensor uses infrared photothermal radiometry to detect when a physical object – that is, the switch – descends on it, which is how it knows when the key is pressed.

 The biggest upside to this is the support for analog input.
 Gradations of pressure can be used to control how fast your character moves in game, and this approach offers countless more possibilities over traditional on/off inputs.